ETS BOOT CAMP

 We have the best teachers from the top college riding programs, hosted at many of the nicest collegiate equestrian centers.
-Instructors in the past have included Eddie Federwisch and Ashley Henry from SCAD, Mount Holyoke’s CJ Law, Jenn Smith of Goucher College, Jerry Schurink from Bridgewater College in Virginia, Cory Kieschnick from Delaware Valley University, Michael Dowling from Centenary University, and more.
+Instructors in the past year included Kathryn Kraft from 2025 IHSA National Champion Purdue, Eddie Federwisch and Ashley Henry from SCAD, Mount Holyoke’s CJ Law, Jenn Smith of Goucher College, Cory Kieschnick from Delaware Valley University, Sherri West from Hollins, Beth Sheely of Virginia Tech, and more.
 ETS Director Jim Arrigon teaches at all clinics.

 INSTRUCTION

-Worked into the schedule around the clinics are classroom seminars for riders and parents with topics like collegiate recruiting, college choice, admissions and financial aid, etc. Riders and parents take home a notebook with invaluable information involving many of the same topics and more, all from the perspective of including a riding element in college choice.
+Saturday in “Recruiting Clinic” day, so worked into the schedule around the riding clinics are classroom seminars for riders and parents with topics like collegiate recruiting, college choice, admissions and financial aid, etc. Riders and parents can request a copy of the PowerPoint slides, with invaluable information involving many of the same topics and more, all from the perspective of including a riding element in college choice.

 EVALUATION